 - Multiple transactions below CTR threshold

-- Suspicious inquiry by patron regarding BSA reporting ore record keeping requirements
+- Suspicious inquiry by patron regarding BSA reporting or record-keeping requirements

 - Frequent deposits of cash, checks, bank checks, wire transfers into casino account